 Show Us Your Tongue: Gui Pi Tang

-Your tongue is the only muscle in the body that we can see, and can provide incredible insight into your overall health.
+Your tongue is the only muscle in the body that we can see, and it can provide incredible insight into your overall health.
 It's one of the first questions I (and most acupuncturists) ask every patient I see, and if you want to Show Us Your Tongue, I can provide some insight for you as well!

 The tongue has been used as an indicator of health for thousands of years in Traditional Chinese Medicine.
-The shape, color, and coating offers profound insight into a Chinese medicine diagnosis, and can either confirm - or complicate - your acupuncturist’s initial thoughts.
+The shape, color, and coating offer profound insight into a Chinese medicine diagnosis, and can either confirm - or complicate - your acupuncturist’s initial thoughts.

 Because our health is always changing, our tongues consistently change as well!
 The tongue may look different to your acupuncturist appointment to appointment, and if you start to look daily, you may notice the subtle changes as well.